cartologic/cartoview/docs/tutorials/users/geonode/index.rst

 	Create, delete, manage and share Maps on GeoNode.

 .. note::
-	This is the official documentation provided by the GeoNode community
+	This documentation is kindly provided to the community by the GeoNode Team.